ZemouriZemouri/devops_tool_chain/projects/jenkins-project/README.md

 Before attempting to upgrade Jenkins using the scripts in this repository, ensure that the following prerequisites are met:

-- Jenkins instance is currently running version 2.x.
+- Jenkins instance is currently running at least version 2.x.
 - Backup of Jenkins home directory and configuration.
 - Compatible versions of Java installed on the system.
 - Internet access to download the latest Jenkins release and plugins.

-## Contributing

-If you want to contribute to this project, follow the guidelines outlined in the [Contributing Guide](CONTRIBUTING.md).
-Contributions, bug reports, and feature requests are welcome.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.